tedsteinmann/gmailAutoUpdate/README.md

 # Gmail Automatic Updates
-A Google Apps Script to automatically archive or delete mail with a certain label after a certain time.
+A Google Apps Script to automatically create tasks, archive or delete mail based on a certain GMail label convention.

 Getting Started
 ---------------
-Relies on GMail label convention and Google script triggers to automatically create tasks, archive or delete messages on an interval.
+To get started, tag emails according to the suppoted tagging structure in email.gs and tasks.gs as described below.
+Alternatively, you can customize the tags in these files.

 ## Tasks
-For example, any email labeled "@Task" will create a task due tomorrow.
+Any email labeled "@Task" will create a task due tomorrow.
 Emails that have had tasks created will then be re-labeled "Tasked".

-## Email Management
+## Email
-Any email tagged with 'auto/delete/daily' will be deleted when it becomes a day old.
+Email management relies on a nested set of labels.
+For example, any email tagged with 'auto/delete/daily' will be automatically deleted when it becomes a day old.
 This is useful for daily notifications and updates.
 Can be combined with filters for automatic tagging and email management.